Pavan9k/EMI-Calculator/README.md

 ## Project Setup

  split terminal

- A. for terminal one
+ - for terminal one
    1. cd frontend
    2. npm install
    3. npm start
-   4. Open the project on
+   4. Open the project on local host

- B. for terminal two
+ - for terminal two
    1. cd backend
    2. npm install
    3. npm start
-   4. Open the project on
+   4. Open the project on local host
 ```

 ## Features